ashmorer/ece653-a2/README.md

 # ECE6: Assignment 2

+Full coverage for all reachable statements in the class SymExec is achieved.
+Only an assert False is not reached as the parser will not pass a symbol that is not <,>,=,>=,<= for AExp.

 Replace FIRST_NAME, LAST_NAME, WATIAM, and STUDENT_ID, EMAIL in
 `user.yml` by your first and last name, WatIAM id, student number, and email, respectively.
 Note that your WatIAM id is the ID you use to